techdivision/flexcolumnlayouts/README.md

 * [flex-shrink](https://yoksel.github.io/flex-cheatsheet/#section-flex-shrink)
 * Inline-Styles: background-color, text-color and background-image

+### Principle
+The idea behind this package is to have any options for flex layouts available to columns so as to test things on a website and get ideas for which layouts do make some sense.
+From that you can build great columnlayouts yourself.
+Using all the options might be far too complicated for most editors, but gives a great toolbox for advanced ones.

+**We consider it rather useful for prototyping or advanced editors.**

+## For developers

 ### Layouts
 In standard Neos column layouts, you have no flexibility to add breakpoint-specific layouts.
 The syntax we added seems a bit more complex on first sight (esp. on 4+ columns), but adds a whole new flexibility.